sx-tane/tourii/docs/FRONTEND_API_EXAMPLE.md

 # 🧪 Tourii Frontend API Usage Examples

 This document provides reference implementations for interacting with the Tourii V2 backend from the frontend codebase.
-These examples now focus on using the OpenAPI-generated client SDK.
+The primary pattern involves using client-side SWR hooks to call Next.js API routes (proxies), which in turn use the OpenAPI-generated client SDK to communicate with the backend.

 ---

-## 🔗 API Client Setup (OpenAPI Generated SDK)
+## 🔗 API Interaction Pattern

-The primary way to interact with the backend API is through the generated TypeScript client SDK, located in `src/api/generated/`.
+The main way the frontend interacts with the backend API involves three key parts:

+1.  **Client-Side SWR Hooks (e.g., in `src/hooks/`)**:
+    *   These hooks (like `getSagas.ts` or `getSagaById.ts`) are used in UI components.
+    *   They use a fetcher function (e.g., `proxyFetcher` from `src/lib/swr/fetcher.ts`) to make requests to internal Next.js API routes (e.g., `/api/stories/sagas`).

+2.  **Next.js API Routes (Proxy Routes - e.g., in `src/app/api/`)**:
+    *   These server-side routes (e.g., `src/app/api/stories/sagas/route.ts`) receive requests from the client-side hooks.
+    *   They utilize the **OpenAPI-generated TypeScript client SDK** (located in `src/api/generated/`) to make the actual calls to the backend Tourii API.
+    *   Common logic for these routes, including SDK configuration and error handling, is often centralized in helper functions (e.g., `executeValidatedServiceCall` in `src/app/api/lib/route-helper.ts`).

-### Configuration
+3.  **SDK Configuration (Server-Side)**:

-The SDK is automatically configured on application startup:
-- **Base URL & Global Headers**: Defined in `src/api/api-client-config.ts`.
-This file uses environment variables (`env.NEXT_PUBLIC_BACKEND_URL`, `env.NEXT_PUBLIC_BACKEND_API_KEY`) to set the API base path and required headers like `x-api-key` and `accept-version`.
-- **Initialization**: The configuration is loaded by `src/app/api-client-initializer.tsx`, which is included in the root layout.
+    *   The OpenAPI client SDK (e.g., `StoriesService`) is configured *within the Next.js API routes* just before a call is made.
+    *   This typically involves setting `OpenAPI.BASE` (the backend URL) and providing the API key.
+These values are sourced from server-side environment variables (e.g., `env.NEXT_PUBLIC_BACKEND_URL`, `env.BACKEND_API_KEY` via `src/env.js`).
+    *   This server-side handling protects the API key and allows for centralized control over backend communication.
+    *   A global, static `src/api/api-client-config.ts` file for SDK initialization at app startup is generally not used for this proxied data-fetching pattern.

-### Regeneration
+### SDK Regeneration

-If the backend's `openapi.json` changes, regenerate the client:
+If the backend's `openapi.json` changes, regenerate the client SDK:

 ```bash
 pnpm generate:api